 Japanese Knotweed shoots are very tolerant to regular strimming, cutting and extremes of temperature.
 It will even survive burning, with stems emerging a few days after the stand has burnt down.
 Do not spread cuttings around.
 It is classified as controlled waste and therefore needs to be handled and disposed of to a licensed site that accepts controlled waste.
 Consequently, ignoring these rules, or fly tipping knotweed waste can lead to prosecution and heavy fines.
 The simple act of cutting or disturbing the soil around the plant if not strictly managed could be classed as encouraging the Knotweed to grow.
 In many cases well intentioned cutting of Knotweed is the reason it has spread.

 Disturbing the ground encourages the plant and stimulates rhizome activity.
 The rhizome appears as a brown knotted root and is a bright orange colour inside.
 The roots have the snapping characteristic similar to a carrot when broken.
 The rhizome sends down hundreds of fine white roots into the soil.

-This destructive power to locate and exploit weaknesses in structures damages buildings, surfaces and its ability to spread to the detriment of all other flora and by consequence fauna makes Japanese knotweed a formidable plant.
-Large areas of land continue to be colonised by Japanese knotweed forcing natural flora and fauna out and producing serious environmental and commercial consequences.
+This destructive power to locate and exploit weaknesses in structures damages buildings, surfaces and its ability to spread to the detriment of all other flora and by consequence fauna makes Japanese Knotweed a formidable plant.
+Large areas of land continue to be colonised by Japanese Knotweed forcing natural flora and fauna out and producing serious environmental and commercial consequences.